JetBrains/guide/site/python/tutorials/intro-aws/atlas/index.md

 After that I am going to click on **Test Connection** to check whether I am able to establish connection to the DB or not, as you can see the connection was successful.
 I will click on Apply and then OK.

-We have successfully connected with the MongoDB Database through PyCharm Professional.
+We have successfully connected with the MongoDB Database through PyCharm with Pro subscription.